The adventures of the Motley Malones of Tresendar Manor.

 This mining claim was found by the Rockseekers, of which the party has rescued two of three - Gundren and Nundro, specifically (Theodren is dead, unfortunately).
 Gundren is organizing the mining expedition now that the cavern has been successfully cleared.

 Greg, the nothic, lives within the Caverns below the manor.
 He tends to eat the dead bodies brought to him, and has a small nook in the crevasse below where he stores his valuables.
-He also has developed an unlikely friendship with Sierra, who brings him books to read and plays chess against him.
+He also has developed an unlikely friendship with Sierra, who brings him books to read and plays chess against him, and has a human following him around who believes he is a soulmate from a past life.

 The goblins currently live in Poor conditions; this is enough to keep them as comfortable as one would expect, but isn't really the best standard of living.
 This costs 2 sp per day to maintain normally, but they are effectively receiving it from the Malone manor in exchange for services rendered.